The Teenagers: History

 By 1957, the group was being billed as "Frankie Lymon and the Teenagers".
 This caused in-fighting, and by September, Goldner had pulled Lymon out of the group to record solo.
 Lymon had little success as a solo artist.
 He became a heroin addict at the age of 15 and his sales dropped quickly in the early 1960s.
 In 1966, he stopped using heroin after being forced to go to the army, but on February 27, 1968, he decided to celebrate his good fortune by taking heroin (he was planning to launch a comeback) and died of a heroin overdose at the age of 25 on the floor of his grandmother's bathroom.
 He had been clean since entering the army two years earlier.
 The Teenagers continued recording, bringing in a new lead.
-Billy Lobrano, as the group's first white member, made them more racially mixed, now with two black, one white, and two Hispanic members.
+Billy Lobrano, as the group's first non-Hispanic white member, made them more ethnically mixed, now with two non-Hispanic black, one non-Hispanic white, and two Hispanic members.
 The group had little success with Lobrano, and he left.
 Sherman Garnes died of a heart attack in 1977, while Joe Negroni died a year later due to a cerebral hemorrhage.
 Their replacements were Bobby Jay and Frankie's brother Lewis Lymon, respectively.

 In the 1980s, the Teenagers had resorted to using a female singer to imitate Lymon's prepubescent voice, and Pearl McKinnon joined the band.
 The members at that time were Jimmy Merchant, Herman Santiago, Eric Ward, and Pearl McKinnon.
-By 1983, Ward had been replaced by Derek Ventura, and in 1984 Phil Garrito took over for Ventura.
+By 1983, Ward had been replaced by Derek Ventura, and in 1984, Phil Garrito took over for Ventura.
 Roz Morehead replaced McKinnon, and Marilyn Byers moved into Morehead's lead spot.
-Later in the 1980s the group had settled on a new lead, Jimmy Castor.
+Later in the 1980s, the group had settled on a new lead, Jimmy Castor.
 Castor remained lead until the 1990s, when he was replaced by Timothy Wilson, former lead of Tiny Tim and the Hits.
 This line-up appeared on the PBS special Doo Wop 51 in 2000.

-As of 2019 the line-up was Herman Santiago, Bobby Jay, Joseph Rivera and Donald McCall.
+The group is no longer performing as of 2020.